-Walnut shell is the most common type of media used to clean brass cases.
+A walnut shell is the most common type of media used to clean brass cases.
 It is relatively inexpensive and does a good job of removing dirt and grime from brass cases.
-However, walnut shell is abrasive and can damage the brass if it is used for too long.
+However, the walnut shell is abrasive and can damage the brass if used too long.

 Frequently Asked Questions [FAQs]

 This will depend on the size of your tumbler and the type of media you are using.
 A good rule of thumb is to fill the tumbler no more than 1/3 to 1/2 full of brass and media.

 Again, this will depend on the size of your Tumbler and the type of media you are using.
 A general rule of thumb is to tumble for 1-2 hours.